Custodial deaths in India: A toxic play of power and class | DW | 19.11.2021

 "It also signals acceptance of illegality and impunity within the force by those with the responsibility of supervising the force," she said.

-The People's Union for Democratic Rights (PUDR), which has been investigating incidents of deaths in police custody and publishing reports since the 1980s, said it found immense resistance on the part of the police department to registering complaints against accused officers while it was assisting families of victims of custodial deaths.
+The People's Union for Democratic Rights (PUDR), which has been investigating incidents of deaths in police custody and publishing reports since the 1980s, said it has met with immense resistance from the police department to registering complaints against accused officers while assisting families of victims of custodial deaths.

-Deaths, the PUDR said, were most commonly the unintentional consequences of custodial torture, which, in turn, was part of routine police practice.
+The PUDR said deaths were most commonly the unintentional consequences of custodial torture, which was part of routine police practice.

 "There has been open defiance of court orders.
 The Supreme Court had given clear directions last year for the installation of CCTV cameras in every police station across the country, but is facing a hard time itself obtaining compliance affidavits from various states," Radhika Chitkara, the secretary of the PUDR, told DW.